- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 The use of this forecasting tool is at the user’s own risk.
 Lightspeed cannot guarantee the accuracy and reliability of the forecasts generated.
 Actual results may differ.
 The tool is provided for informational purposes only and should not be considered as financial, investment, or legal advice.
 Users are encouraged to exercise caution before making business decisions based on the tool’s output.

-The date range will be set to forecast the next four weeks by default, but can be reconfigured to suit your needs.
-Retail-X-date-picker.png
+- Select the Forecast tab.
+The range will be set to forecast the next four weeks by default but can be reconfigured to suit your needs.

 Forecasted demand